Thursday, October 09, 2014

 AA: Féerie.
 The giant magic fan of whose sections ten beautiful women come alive, their costumes metamorphosing.
 Slightly low contrast but bright.
 Digital look, but gratifying.

-Jeanne d'Arc (1900).
+Georges Méliès: Jeanne d'Arc (FR 1900).
 Photo: La Cinémathèque française.
-Click to enlarge.
+Please click on the image to enlarge it.

 JEANNE D’ARC (Joan of Arc) (Georges Méliès, Star Film - FR 1900) D: Georges Méliès; orig. l: 250 m; 35 mm, 210 m, 11' (16 fps); print source: La Cinémathèque française, Paris.